MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/installing-symproxy.md

 To install SymProxy on the server, copy symproxy.dll, symsrv.dll and symproxy.man to %WINDIR%\\system32\\inetsrv.

-In order to prevent problems that could occur in accessing the Microsoft Symbol Store at https://msdl.microsoft.com/downloads/symbols, create a blank file called %WINDIR%\\system32\\inetsrv\\symsrv.yes.
+In order to prevent problems that could occur in accessing the Microsoft Symbol Store, create a blank file called %WINDIR%\\system32\\inetsrv\\symsrv.yes.
 The contents of this file are not important.
 When symsrv.yes file is present, it automatically accepts the EULA for the Microsoft Public Symbol Store.